 The book puts women on a major pedestal, practically encouraging you to treat girls like a goddess.
-It is implied that you have to play “Mr. Nice Guy” who has to cater to a girl’s every whim.
-This no longer works in modern times, so this behavior should not be recommended to any modern man.
+It tells you to play “Mr. Nice Guy,” and cater to a girl’s every whim.
+I have a distinct problem with that.
+I certainly do not recommend this cucked behavior to any modern man.

-What’s the point of being a gentleman anyway, when there hardly are any worthy ladies around who still deserve such a treatment?
+After all, what is the point of being a gentleman, when there hardly are any worthy ladies around who still deserve such a treatment?

-The Art of Manliness initiative is useless without its female counterpart, teaching girls to become that very rarest of specimen nowadays-a feminine, well-behaved and worthy woman.
-Until then, if women refuse to be the best version of themselves, they sure as hell don’t deserve the best version of yourself.
+The Art of Manliness initiative is useless without its female counterpart, teaching girls to become that very rarest of specimen nowadays – a feminine, well-behaved and worthy woman.
+If women refuse to be the best version of themselves, they sure as hell don’t deserve the best version of yourself.

 Many women nowadays dump their husbands and boyfriends, leech of welfare and alimony, and spend most of their time partying, twerking and drinking.
-Simply put, they’ve changed into loudmouthed, degenerate feminists who’ve forgotten the values of true femininity.
-Instead of bettering themselves and complementing men, women want to compete with men-and generally fail at it.
+Simply put, they’ve changed into loudmouthed, degenerate feminists.
+They have forgotten the values of true femininity.
+Instead of bettering themselves and complementing men, women want to compete with men – and generally fail at it.
 Once these women become older and finally decide to settle down, they are surprised that men want nothing to do with them.

 That’s why I do not agree with much of the dating and love advice in this book.
-It’s too outdated and old fashioned, as if it’s stuck in the previous century.
-The social dynamics between men and women have changed.
-The sooner men understand this and adapt to the new reality, the better.
+It does not belong in this modern era, where the social dynamics between men and women have fundamentally changed.
+So the sooner men understand this and adapt to the new reality, the better.

-The Art of Manliness: Classic Skills and Manners for the Modern Man provides many practical tips which every young man should learn and apply, ranging from grooming to male virtues.
+The Art of Manliness: Classic Skills and Manners for the Modern Man provides many practical tips which every young man should learn and apply.
 There’s no doubt that any male teenager who applies the book’s advice will set himself upon the path of success.
-I also found the retro feel and humor to be cleverly done.
+The retro feel and humor is also quite clever and entertaining.

-However, other sections and advice in the book felt too outdated and out of touch with reality, particularly when discussing male-female relationships.
+However, other sections and advice in the book felt too outdated, particularly when discussing male-female relationships.
 I therefore question whether the old fashioned style of gentlemen still has a place in our modern day society.

 To conclude my Art of Manliness review: would I recommend this book to others?
 Yes, I would.
 And I have already done so in the past.
-But The Art of Manliness offers its greatest value to teenage boys or young men in their early twenties.
-Of course, the book can also offer useful knowledge to a lost thirty-something who needs to regain some self-discipline and guidance on life.
+But The Art of Manliness provides the greatest value to teenage boys or young men in their early twenties.
+Nonetheless, this book still offers useful knowledge to a lost thirty-something who needs to regain some self-discipline and guidance on life.
 I still re-read a chapter now and then before bed.

-More personally, The Art of Manliness was an introduction to conscious self-improvement for me.
-This book enabled me to discover other mindset, masculinity and self-improvement authors, like Victor Pride and Mike Cernovich.
-These great guys have truly helped to open my eyes.
+Personally, The Art of Manliness was an introduction to conscious self-improvement for me.
+This book enabled me to discover other mindset, masculinity and self-improvement authors, like Victor Pride.
+These people have truly helped to open my eyes.
 But I will never forget that it all began with Brett McKay and his work.
 For that, I will always be grateful.